Parenting on Purpose: 7 Influences with Your Kids

 Think about the times in your life when you made a change.
 When things were calm, you had time to reflect on an event or series of events in your life that produced change.
 How did that come about?
 Who were the influencers?
 Were they powerful, impressive, dynamic, or were they just effective in the way they said something?
 Was it said in such a way that influenced you to think further?

 The bottom line in raising our kids is to get them to think clearly, to be able to see what is coming and to make good choices.
 To have an understanding that rises above others around them.
 In his book The 21 Irrefutable Laws of Leadership, John Maxwell talks about influence, and I think we can apply it here to parenting.
 He says the following,”

 The leaders that have influenced my life have been people that had the following (7) characteristics:

-1)They cared about me and showed it.
+1) The leaders cared about me and showed it.

-2)They took time to listen to me, get to know me and to offer confirmations as well as guidance.
+2) The leaders took time to listen to me, get to know me, and offer confirmations as well as guidance.

-3)They were organized, they knew where we were going, what we were trying to do.
+3) These leaders were organized; they knew where we were going, what we were trying to do.
 They expressed it frequently, showed it in their conversations and body language.

-4)They had firm and well-defined boundaries within which they operated in terms of character, belief, and trust/certainty.
+4) The leaders had firm and well-defined boundaries within which they operated in terms of character, belief, and trust/certainty.

-6)They had an energy about them.
-There was a spark in them that they showed daily, even when they likely didn’t feel like it inside.
+6)The leaders had an energy about them.
+They showed a spark in them daily, even when they likely didn’t feel like it inside.

-7)They shared their vision for the present, just around the corner, further around the corner, and off-in-the-distance.
+7)The leaders shared their vision for the present, just around the corner, further around the corner, and off-in-the-distance.